Most skilled nursing centers still believe growth will come from hospitals, and nothing else is needed.

 When the census declines because the key census growth components were ignored, leaders look for a quick fix from the Marketing/Admissions employee.
 Top leaders become cheerleaders, saying things like, “get out there and visit the hospitals - go make it happen and you can do it!”
 They make no real sellable changes, nor do they fund a promotional budget.
 Yet, it’s the people at the top of your organization that have the most potential for increasing your census, followed by Administrators, then Marketing Directors, and lastly Admissions coordinators.

-The prevalent thinking in nursing homes and assisted living centers is that census will be strong if the nursing department runs well, and the state surveys are good.
+The prevalent thinking in nursing homes centers is that census will be strong if the nursing department runs well, and the state surveys are good.
+For assisted living marketing ideas click here!

 Most of the time and resources flow into the nursing areas.
 Little or no emphasis is put on the things that actually build your census: